📍 Imagine Health Pharmacy — SW Calgary Travel Clinic

 Travel Vaccines for Tanzania

 Everything you need to stay healthy on your Tanzanian adventure — from Serengeti safaris to Kilimanjaro summits to Zanzibar beaches.
-About 25,000 Canadians visit Tanzania each year.
+Updated for 2026 with current CDC and PHAC guidelines, including mpox screening and cVDPV2 polio alerts.

 What Vaccines Do You Need for Tanzania?